lzhangss/SoundShape/README.md

 **Figure 3:** Spectrogram images of `centralis` and `kroyeri` samples (`SoundShape` package) containing sequences of three stereotyped notes from each species advertisement call.

 ### 4. Define dimensions for the sound window
-Once the sample of `".wav"` files is stored on a single folder from which one could run `eigensound` function (`SoundShape` package), the eigensound protocol still require a few actions to secure a meaningful comparison of point coordinates (*i.e.* semilandmarks).
+Once the sample of `".wav"` files are stored on a single folder from which one could run `eigensound` function (`SoundShape` package), the eigensound protocol still require a few actions to secure a meaningful comparison of point coordinates (*i.e.* semilandmarks).

 First, it is necessary to define the sound window dimensions for time (X-axis) and frequency (Y-axis) (*i.e.* arguments `tlim` and `flim`, respectively; `eigensound` function).
 This action ensure that all sounds from the sample are encompassed by the window.
-To facilitate this iterative process, use `eigensound` with arguments `analysis.type = "twoDshape` and `plot.exp = TRUE`, which will create two-dimensional spectrogram plots for each `".wav"` file on the folder specified by `wav.at`, and store the output images on the folder specified by `store.at`.
+To facilitate this iterative process, use `eigensound` with arguments `analysis.type = "twoDshape"` and `plot.exp = TRUE`, which will create two-dimensional spectrogram plots for each `".wav"` file on the folder specified by `wav.at`, and store the output images on the folder specified by `store.at`.

 Second is the definition of a relative amplitude value (`dBlevel`) to use as background in the 3D spectrogram (MacLeod *et al.*, 2013).
 This is also an iterative process that is facilitated by `eigensound` with arguments `analysis.type = "twoDshape` and `plot.exp = TRUE`, and should lead to spectrogram images with minimum influence from background noise.